NC Campus Compact

 Assistants serve as team players at their assigned precincts.
 They will be assigned a specific job to perform on Election Day, but should be flexible to fill in for other Assistants in their respective jobs if needed.
 Possible duties include:

-Must be available on Tuesday, November 6, 2012.
+Must be available all day on the date of your assigned election.
 All precinct officials must be at their voting location at least by 5:45 a.m. and must remain there until all votes have been counted and documents signed, unless other duties have been assigned to particular individuals (approximately until 9 p.m.).
 On Election Day, if Assistants leaves the polling site before the polls close, they are not allowed re-entry to the site.

 All officials are required to attend training sessions/instructional meetings conducted by the county board of election prior to each major primary and general election.
 Training is usually conducted the month prior to the election, and workers are notified by their Board of Elections (via mail or phone) of the exact dates.
 During training sessions, all Poll Workers will receive training that is specific to the upcoming election and the training cannot be carried over from election to election.
 The Board of Elections in the county where you will serve, will notify you in advance of training sessions for each upcoming primary and general election being held.
 The trainings are generally two hours or less and there may be more than one (but usually no more than two per election).
 Everyone who is present for training will be paid for attending the sessions.